 Drivers may see your billboard on the side of the road, but how do you know if it brings them to your business?

-Instead, try retargeting ads.
 These are ads that only display for users who have visited your website.
-To do this, you need to add a pixel to the HTML on your website and build a retargeting list.
-This will allow you to strategically target consumers that have already show interest in your product or service (this is a great marketing strategy for businesses in industries with a longer buying cycle).
+This approach allows you to strategically target consumers that have already shown interest in your product or service (this is a great marketing strategy for businesses in industries with a longer buying cycle).

 Retargeting ads can be incredibly successful and have shown to can increase conversions by up to 70 percent in some instances.
 Retargeting ads will keep your business fresh in consumers' minds as they make purchase decisions.